julie1013/tic-tac-toe-template/README.md

 drawing a visual representation of the board in the browser, setting a cell (that is, finishing a move with either an x or an o).

-Since there is not an apparently "efficient" way to check for winning conditions, I created three functions: one for checking horizontally, one for checking vertically, and one for checking diagonally.
+Since there is not an apparently "efficient" way to check for winning conditions,I created three functions: one for checking horizontally, one for checking vertically, and one for checking diagonally.
 I also created a function that checks for a tie.
 A function called winCheck runs the first three functions and returns a winner.
 If none of the conditions are returned true by the end of the game, a tie is declared.
 Declaring a tie merely involved counting nine moves without a win condition occurring.

 Otherwise, I kept my code as efficient as humanly possible: in the scss, I grouped classes together when they had the same values.
 In the JavaScript,